 Since alcoholic beverage ingredient lists will not include casein and lactose, how can you know which are dairy-free?
-There are a few resources to guide you, including Barnivore, an excellent website to help you find vegan wines, beers, and liquors, which will also be free of all dairy products, animal products, and animal byproducts.
+There are a few resources to guide you, including Barnivore, an excellent website to help you find vegan wines, beers, and liquors that will be free of all dairy products, animal products, and animal byproducts.

+VegNews has also compiled several helpful guides for the dairy-free or vegan beer and wine connoisseur.
 You can also look for wines and alcohols that are labeled as kosher, as these usually will not use milk products.
-If you are vegan, however, make sure that eggs are not in the ingredients.
+If you are vegan, make sure that eggs are not in the ingredients.

 Specific Alcohol Brands